Georgia Tax Calculator (2026)

 Frequently asked questions

 Georgia has a flat personal income tax rate of 20% that applies to all resident employees, regardless of income level.
-This means there is just one tax bracket, making the system simple and straightforward compared to many other countries.
+This means you pay the same tax rate whether you earn 10,000 GEL or 100,000 GEL per year.

 Do I have to pay social security contributions in Georgia?

-No, Georgia does not have social security contributions.
-However, you will need to contribute 2% of your gross income to a mandatory private pension account, which is deductible from your taxable income.
+No, Georgia does not have traditional social security contributions.
+However, you are required to contribute 2% of your gross income to a mandatory private pension account, which is deductible from your taxable income.

-Are there any personal allowances or tax deductions available in Georgia?
+Are there any tax deductions or personal allowances in Georgia?

-No, Georgia does not offer personal allowances, standard deductions, or tax credits for resident employees.
-Your taxable income is calculated on your gross salary minus only the mandatory 2% employee pension contribution.
+No, Georgia does not offer personal allowances, standard deductions, or tax credits for resident employees earning employment income.
+Your taxable income is your gross salary minus only the mandatory 2% employee pension contribution.

 How is the mandatory pension contribution calculated?